datacommonsorg/docsite/custom_dc/custom_data.md

 - You must also provide a JSON configuration file, named `config.json`, that specifies how to map and resolve the CSV contents to the Data Commons schema knowledge graph.
 The contents of the JSON file are described below.
 - Depending on how you define your statistical variables (metrics), you may need to provide [MCF (Meta Content Framework)](https://en.wikipedia.org/wiki/Meta_Content_Framework){: target="_blank"} files.

+You can have as many CSV and MCF files as you like, and they can be stored in a single directory together, or in multiple subdirectories.
+There must only be one JSON config file, in the top-level input directory.

 The following sections walk you through the process of setting up your data.

 ## Step 1: Identify your statistical variables